unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 When an entrypoint function throws an error, the error value is returned like a normal return value, but with an HTTP Status Code **500**.

-## UIX Components
+## UIX components

-UIX Components implement the [Route Manager](#route-managers) interface and can handle routes internally.
+UIX components implement the [Route Manager](#route-managers) interface and can handle routes internally.
-When a Component is encountered in the route chain, the `onRoute` method is called on the Component.
+When a component is encountered in the route chain, the `onRoute` method is called on the component.

 ```typescript